Dodge City Community College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Dodge City Community College, approximately 28% of students took out student loans averaging $3,894 a year.
 That adds up to $15,576 over four years for those students.

 The student loan default rate at Dodge City Community College is 21.4%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Dodge City Community College Graduates Make?students who graduate with a bachelor's degree from Dodge City Community College make about $34,000 a year during their first few years of employment after graduation.
+How Much Money Do Dodge City Community College Graduates Make?students who graduate from Dodge City Community College with a bachelor's degree go on to jobs where they make an average salary of $34,000 in their early years.
 Unfortunately, this is 15% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Dodge City Community College